TinyHai/ComposeDragDrop/README.md

     dragType = DragType.Immediate, // Specify a dragType for this one
-                                   // By default,it will be assigned to the defaultDragType you set earlier hiddenOnDragging = true, // if true, content will be hidden when the target is being dragging uniqueKey = { // using when hiddenOnDragging is true }
+                                   // By default,it will be assigned to the defaultDragType you set earlier hiddenOnDragging = true, // if true, content will be hidden when the target is being dragging ) {
-) {
     // put your draggable content here
 }